Fivestones, published by Lapwing Publications, in 2022.

 I was asked by the Editor of Shearsman Books to edit the paperback edition of Selected Poems of Mary Lady Chudleigh - see Shearsman Classics.
 Lady Chudleigh was Devon's C17 important proto-feminist poet.
 Friend of Dryden and leading figure amongst the women writers of her day, Chudleigh' work still resonates with many readers of our own day.This is the only selection of her work available in paperback.

-Scrapblog a Writer from the South-West is a collection of pieces taken from my occasional blog of the same name, available as an ebook from Blurb.
-I am preparing a new edition of the book at present; it will soon be available to buy from Blurb Books.
-In Standard Landscape format and 114 pages, the collection includes a cross-section of some of the best articles and pieces included in the blog.
+Scrapblog a Writer from the South-West is a collection of pieces taken from my now finished occasional blog of the same name, available as an ebook from Blurb.
+In Standard Landscape format and 114 pages, the collection includes a cross-section of some of the articles and pieces included in the blog.